 The average small home dumps enough polluted stormwater into the nearest creek or river every year to fill nine full tanker trucks!

-The Stormwater Utility Fee will go a long way to repairing polluted streams, but individual actions on each private property are essential for healthy waterways.
+The Watershed Protection and Restoration Fee will go a long way to repairing polluted streams, but individual actions on each private property are essential for healthy waterways.

 As of Spring 2013, we have trained over 100 Watershed Stewards who now influence neighborhood behaviors for immediate results in pollution reduction.
 Our program is the model for 3 other WSA programs in Maryland.